 Everybody doubts, right?
-But how it makes us compare ourselves to others?
+But how does it make us compare ourselves to others?
 We doubt when we have made the decision, or we are about to make one.
 And doubt involves the thinking focused on the outcome of our action or decision we had made or will make, i.e., will it go our way or not?
 Whatever we have done will come in our favour or against us?

 And here, the comparison starts.
 When we don’t want to come last or other than the first place, we compare — as we mentioned earlier.

 However, the comparison we do because of our doubt most probably occurs in business, career, investments, and studies.

 6. When we see ourselves the same as other

 Yup, we compare when we treat ourselves and others the same.
 You would ask now, we are some, aren’t we?
 And we would answer, Yes and No.